isanghamitra/100DaysOfCode/README.md

 |Day 59|July 27, 2020|

+# My #100DaysOfCode Timeline 2

-# It's been almost 2 months since my #100DaysOfCode journey has started.
-I have decided to focus on competitive programming a bit, since my placement season is approaching.
+It's been over 2 months since this journey has started, and now I have decided to focus a bit more on my competitive programming skills.

 |**Day:pushpin:**|**Date &nbsp;:calendar:**|**Lessons/Tasks Completed :page_facing_up:**| **Reference**|
 |------|-----------------|--------------------|---------------------|